Mycticount-X/Hangman-Game/README.md

 ## Author

 This Hangman game was created by **Mycticount Xeta Ahlovely (Mycticount-X)**.
-Some parts of the code were inspired by content from Parvat Computer Technology on YouTube.
+Some parts of the code were inspired by content from Kite on YouTube.

 ## License